ganelson/inform/resources/Documentation/Writing with Inform.md

 - any `after`, `before`, `later`, `next`, and `immediately after` conditions in the cue are met.

-That quite likely still leaves many possible beats to choose from, so the director makes a selection based on its _list of live conversational subjects_:
+That quite likely still leaves multiple beats to choose from, so the director makes a selection based on its _list of live conversational subjects_:

 1) The director first tries to choose a suitable beat which is `about` a live conversational subject, except that it will not choose a beat for which the player is the first speaker unless that beat has the `involuntary` property.

 2) Failing that, the director tries to find a suitable beat marked as having the `spontaneous` property.

-3) And failing even that, the director will give up.
+3) Failing even that, the director will give up, and the story will continue in silence for another turn.

-### The list of live conversational subjects

 The list of live conversational subjects is best thought of as pretty ephemeral, and with a rapid turnover: